HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 ### 7. Add bones to your armature object

 Create a function that will add a bone to your new armature!
-We want the bone to connect two markers, since the markers are located at joints so we set one end of the bone (bone head) location to be "empty1" and the other end of the bone (bone tail) location to be "empty2"
+We want the bone to connect two markers, since the virtual markers are located at so we set one end of the bone (bone head) location to be "empty1" and the other end of the bone (bone tail) location to be "empty2"

   ```python
 #adds child bone given corresponding parent and empty